leafo/lapis/docs/testing.md

 The test server will either spawn a new Nginx if one isn't running, or it will take over your development server until `close_test_server` is called.
-Taking over the development server useful for seeing the raw Nginx output in the console.
+Taking over the development server is useful for seeing the raw Nginx output in the console.

 While the test server is running we are free to make queries and use